chromiumembedded/cef-project/README.md

 Ninja is a cross-platform open-source tool for running fast builds using pre-installed platform toolchains (GNU, clang, Xcode or MSVC).
 See comments in the "third_party/cef/cef_binary_*/CMakeLists.txt" file for Ninja usage instructions.

+# Examples

+CEF provides a number of examples that you can use as a starting point or reference for your own CEF-based development.

+* By default all example targets will be included in the project files generated using CMake.
+* The CEF binary distribution includes cefsimple and cefclient sample applications.
+    * The cefsimple application demonstrates the minimal implementation required for a standalone executable target and is described on the [Tutorial](https://bitbucket.org/chromiumembedded/cef/wiki/Tutorial.md) Wiki page.
+    * The cefclient application demonstrates a wide range of CEF functionality most of which is documented on the [GeneralUsage](https://bitbucket.org/chromiumembedded/cef/wiki/GeneralUsage.md) Wiki page.
+* The [examples directory](examples) contains example targets that demonstrate specific aspects of CEF functionality.
+    * See the [examples README.md file](examples/README.md) for information about the examples targets.
+    * Add `-DWITH_EXAMPLES=Off` to the cmake command-line if you do not wish to build the examples targets.

 # Next Steps

 Here are some activities you might want to try next to gain a better understanding of CEF: